Assistant Secretary of Housing and Urban Development for Housing: Role

-The Federal Housing Commissioner is appointed by the President and confirmed by the United States Senate.
-The Assistant Secretary is third in the order of succession for the office of Secretary of Housing and Urban Development.
-The Assistant Secretary is paid at level IV of the Executive Schedule, meaning he or she receives a basic annual salary of $143,000.
-The position is currently vacant.
+The federal housing commissioner is appointed by the president and confirmed by the United States Senate.
+The assistant secretary is third in the order of succession for the office of Secretary of Housing and Urban Development.
+The assistant secretary is paid at level IV of the Executive Schedule, receiving an annual salary depending on certain factors.
+The position was most recently held by Julia Gordon and is currently vacant.

+In August 2025, President Donald J. Trump nominated Frank Cassidy to serve as Assistant Secretary of Housing and Urban Development for Housing and Federal Housing Commissioner.
+The nomination was referred to the United States Senate Committee on Banking, Housing, and Urban Affairs for consideration and a hearing was scheduled for October 30, 2025.

-Assistant Secretaries of Housing and Urban Development for Housing
+Assistant secretaries of housing and urban development for housing

-At the founding of the Department of Housing and Urban Development in 1965, one Assistant Secretary role was specifically designated to perform the functions of the existing role of Federal Housing Commissioner.
-HUD Secretary George W. Romney split the role between two new titles, Assistant Secretary for Housing Production and Mortgage Credit (HPMC, for the production side of Sections 235 and 236 and public housing), combining the GHA Commissioner role, and a separate Assistant Secretary for Housing Management (HM).
+At the founding of the Department of Housing and Urban Development in 1965, one assistant secretary role was specifically designated to perform the functions of the existing role of Federal Housing Commissioner.
+HUD Secretary George W. Romney split the role between two new titles, Assistant Secretary for Housing Production and Mortgage Credit (HPMC, for the production side of Sections 235 and 236 and public housing), combining the GHA commissioner role, and a separate Assistant Secretary for Housing Management (HM).
 Finally, on June 16, 1976, HUD Secretary Carla Hills merged the two roles into one single Assistant Secretary for Housing & Federal Housing Commissioner role, which remains the title today.